jacers/jacers/README.md

 **Professional Development**
 _Fall 2023_
-Practiced professional development skills and collaborated on a semester-long research project in a group of four
+Practiced professional development skills and collaborated on a semester-long research project with four others

+**Programming Structures/Abstractions**
+_Spring 2023_
+Applied design and development principles to analyze and implement solutions to a variety of Java problems

 ---